lombardero/cheatsheets/1-python/1-2-advanced-libraries/1-2-1-async/asyncio.md

 ## 1.1 Coroutines

+Coroutines are the way functions are defined to run concurrently in Python.
+Coroutines are similar to regular functions, in the way that if they are sent unexecuted, they are still a `function` object.
+But as opposed to functions, if executed, coroutines return a `coroutine` object (which can be scheduled) rather than running the code itself.
+This behavior enables the event loop to take control of its execution.

-Coroutines are asynchronous objects that do not run when they get instantiated, rather, they need to be ran with the `asyncio.run(<coroutine>)` method (or when they are awaited by another coroutine).
-To define a coroutine, we use the `async` and `await`
+As mentioned above, coroutines are asynchronous objects that do not run when they get instantiated, rather, they need to be ran with the `asyncio.run(coroutine())` method (or when they are awaited by another coroutine).
-keywords:
+To define a coroutine, we use the `async` (mandatory) and `await` (otpiona) keywords:
 - `async` will define the object as a coroutine
-- `await` will stop the coroutine until the object awaited has completed (returns something).
+- `await` will stop the coroutine's execution until the object awaited has completed (returns something).
+This behavior, if the coroutine is wrapped around a `Task`, enables to execute some code while waiting for that statement to get the data it needs to continue.

 Example of asynchronous "Hello World":